bennymeg/nx-electron/README.md

 - **Live Update**: Provides continuos live reload for your backend code.
 - **Event Templates**: Provides templates for common events like squirrel setup events, auto update events and IPC events. 🆕
 - **Packaging**: Packages your frontend and backend webpack bundles into single electron package. 🆕
+- **Making**: Makes your frontend and backend webpack bundles into single executable. 🆕

 # Getting Started